springernature/vpat/springerlink.md

 <td>
 The pages found at link.springer.com generally use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
 <br><br>
-In some cases, ARIA attributes have been omitted where they would be helpful (e.g. no status update is triggered on the "date published" popup component on advanced search pages).
-In other cases ARIA roles or attributes may be misused in ways that cause elements to have misleading semantics.
+In some cases, WAI-ARIA attributes have been omitted where they would be helpful (e.g. no status update is triggered on the "date published" popup component on advanced search pages).
+In other cases WAI-ARIA roles or attributes may be misused in ways that cause elements to have misleading semantics.
 We are actively working to find and repair these problems.
 <br><br>
-Pages located at checkout.springer.com contain elements without accessible names (e.g. links, images), incorrectly-applied semantics (e.g. semantic headings used for visual effect only, malformed ARIA landmarks, labels used in incorrect contexts, data tables not marked up as tables, lists not marked up as lists, custom interactive components not marked up in a way that can be used by Assistive Technology), and missing elements or ARIA attributes (e.g. form fields without labels, step counters and flyout menus without ARIA markup).
+Pages located at checkout.springer.com contain elements without accessible names (e.g. links, images), incorrectly-applied semantics (e.g. semantic headings used for visual effect only, malformed WAI-ARIA landmarks, labels used in incorrect contexts, data tables not marked up as tables, lists not marked up as lists, custom interactive components not marked up in a way that can be used by Assistive Technology), and missing elements or WAI-ARIA attributes (e.g. form fields without labels, step counters and flyout menus without WAI-ARIA markup).
 <br><br>
-The OneTrust "manage cookies" privacy centre (third party content) uses an inappropriate ARIA label of "true" in place of its main heading, and both links and images exist with no accessible name.
+The OneTrust "manage cookies" privacy centre (third party content) uses an inappropriate WAI-ARIA label of "true" in place of its main heading, and both links and images exist with no accessible name.
 Additionally, when a screen reader user activates a link on the left hand menu of the Privacy Preference Centre, they are not made aware that the content on the right has updated.
 We have reported these problems to the vendor.
 <br><br>
 Other third party scripts, including the Freshdesk customer services widget, may present elements that lack adequate names and roles, making them difficult for screen reader users to access.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 </td>